Plane shearing waves of arbitrary form: exact solutions of the Navier-Stokes equations: Introduction

 When eqns.~(\ref{A-a}) and (\ref{greenfn}) substituted in eqn.~(\ref{Aeq}), we obtain the following equations for the three components of $\bfa(\bfk, t)\,$:

 Eqn.~(\ref{a1}) can be solved to get an explicit expression for $a_1(\bfk, t)$:

-\beq a_1(\bfk, t) \;=\; \frac{k^2}{\left(k_1 - St k_2\right)^2 + k_2^2 + k_3^2}\,a_1(\bfk, 0)\,, \eeq
+\beq a_1(\bfk, t) \;=\; \frac{k^2}{\left(k_1 - St k_2\right)^2 + k_2^2 + k_3^2}\, a_1(\bfk, 0)\,, \eeq

-which expression is given in \cite{Kel1887}.
+which is given in \cite{Kel1887}.
 When this is substituted in eqns.~(\ref{a2}) and (\ref{a3}), the latter can be integrated to obtain expressions for $a_2(\bfk, t)$ and $a_3(\bfk, t)$.
-However, neither Kelvin nor anyone else, to the best of our knowledge, have published explicit formulae for these two components.
-Thus we were pleasantly surprised to find that $a_2(\bfk, t)$ and $a_3(\bfk, t)$ could be expressed entirely in terms of elementary functions:
+However, neither Kelvin nor anyone else, to the best of our knowledge, have published explicit formulae for these two components.\footnote{Markus and Press \cite{MP77} study perturbations of plane Couette flow using Kelvin waves.
+However, their analysis is limited to two dimensional perturbations, whereas the shearing waves we consider here are fully three dimensional.} Thus we were pleasantly surprised to find that $a_2(\bfk, t)$ and $a_3(\bfk, t)$ could be expressed entirely in terms of elementary functions: